REHABILITATION COUNSELING MASTERS PROGRAM

 ONE PROGRAM…A MULTITUDE OF OPPORTUNITIES

 Rehabilitation counselors are counselors first with a special twist to their preparation.
 That twist originated almost 100 years ago in response to the needs of veterans returning from World War I to navigate a new world in their families and communities as a person with a disability.
-The field has built on knowledge about counseling and providing case management services to people overcoming disadvantages, physical disabilities, substance use disorders and mental illnesses to meet these needs.
+The field has been built on evidence-based knowledge about counseling and providing case management services to people overcoming barriers to full participation and engagement in life presented by physical and intellectual disabilities, substance use disorders, and mental health problems.

 Rehabilitation counselors have learned to use expertise in three critical areas in a multitude of arenas: